-7 Conclusion
+6 Conclusion

-This paper makes three primary contributions in the area of race detection in parallel programs.
-First, we have proposed a taxonomy of "races" that describes all possible, shared memory races.
-Further refinement is possible, but any type of race can be precisely categorized by our taxonomy (Table 3.1).
-Second, we have presented a taxonomy of approaches to detecting races.
+We have presented a taxonomy of approaches for determining event orders in executions of parallel programs (which can then be used for race detection).
 The purpose of this taxonomy is to organize the previous results and determine just how much we actually know today about the "race detection" problem.
-We then summarized previous results and placed them into the taxonomy.
-Finally we have presented some new results as a first step in filling in the missing pieces of the race detection taxonomy (two more \mathcal{NP} -Hardness results and an undecidability result).
+We then summarized previous results and placed them into the taxonomy (Table 2.1).
+Finally we have presented some new results as a first step in filling in the missing pieces of the event ordering taxonomy (two more \mathcal{NP} -Hardness results and an undecidability result).